Frøya Tunnel

-The Frøya Tunnel (Frøyatunnelen) is an undersea tunnel connecting the municipalities of Frøya and Hitra in Trøndelag county, Norway.
-The tunnel is located about 4 km south of the village of Sistranda on Frøya.
+The Frøya Tunnel (Frøyatunnelen) is an undersea tunnel connecting Frøya Municipality and Hitra Municipality in Trøndelag county, Norway.
+The tunnel, on county road 714, is located about 4 km south of the village of Sistranda on the island of Frøya.

 The 5305 m long road tunnel reaches a depth of 164 m below sea level.
-It begins in the village of Hammarvika on the island of Frøya and travels south under the Frøyfjorden to the island of Dolmøya in Hitra municipality.
+It begins in the village of Hammarvika on the island of Frøya and travels south under the Frøyfjorden to the island of Dolmøya in Hitra Municipality.
+Dolmøya is also connected to the island of Hitra by a short bridge.